benhurley/hash-table-project/README.md

 **Note: The tests should be moved back into the same directory as the executable when desired Otherwise they will not be found.**

-#### test_load.txt
+#### Test Load
-This text file can be used while the program is running to [load users into the hash table](#load-user-data-from-file).
+The test_load.txt file in /tests can be used while the program is running to [load users into the hash table](#load-user-data-from-file).
 This will load six example users into the hash table.

-#### test_input.txt
+#### Test Input
-This text file can be passed into the executable as input to replace keyboard entries.
+The test_input.txt file in /tests can be passed into the executable prior to running to replace the required keyboard entries.
 I would also recommend redirecting the output into a new text file.

+**Note: This action will overwrite a file if the name given matches the name of a file in the working directory.
+A new file name is recommended.**

 Example run
 ```